ShareX/ShareX/README.md

 * Upload from URL: Downloads file from URL and uploads it to a selected host.
 * Drag and drop upload (drop area or main window): You can drag and drop files to ShareX main window or to the drag & drop box in order to upload them.
 * Shell context menu: In Windows you can right click file and select “Upload with ShareX” to upload that file.
-* Send to (via rom Windows Explorer): Also when you right click file ShareX will be in “Send to” submenu.
+* Send to (via Windows Explorer): Also when you right click file ShareX will be in “Send to” submenu.
 * Watch folder: You can configure to watch specific folders so if new file appear in these folders that file will be automatically uploaded.

 #### After upload tasks